kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 # eval $(minikube docker-env)
 ```

+docker-env doesn't make any changes itself, instead it just tells you what configurations you need to set.
+This happens to involve running a few export commands in order to create some environment variables .
+By the way if you don't have docker installed on your workstation, then you can still use docker, by ssh'ing into the minikube vm, where you'll find docker is already installed and configured for you.

-This command prints out a set of export commands that you need to run in order to get your workstation's docker cli to connect to the minikube VM's docker daemon.
-However the last line of this output shows how to activate these settings:
+In my case I want to use my workstation's docker cli, and the last line of this output shows how to run all these export commands with a single command:

 ```bash